-Previous formulations of BKF Soft Clean had settling issues over time.
+Previous formulations of BKF Soft Cleanser had settling issues over time.
 We have improved the formula to help resist settling.

-BKF is an acidic cleaner, whereas most other powdered cleansers are alkaline (bleach based).
-Acidic cleansers are more effective against mineral deposits and rust stains.
-Acidic cleansers are also recommended by most stainless steel product manufacturers over a bleach-based cleanser.
+BKF is an acidic cleaner, whereas most other powdered cleansers are alkaline (bleach-based).
+Acidic cleansers are more effective against mineral deposits and rust stains and are also recommended by most stainless steel product manufacturers over bleach-based cleansers.

 There is limited space on our can, so the text is as large as the amount of space allows.
 If you need more information, please visit the product section of our website.

 The active ingredients in BKF do not expire.
-However, storage in a humid environment will cause the powder to solidify, try and keep open containers of BKF in a dry environment.
+However, storage in a humid environment will cause the powder to solidify, so try to keep open containers of BKF in a dry environment.

 BKF is not currently a certified Kosher product.
 In the past, BKF has been certified as Kosher, and some earlier packaging had the Kosher symbol.
 The BKF product has not significantly changed since that time.